liatant/document-classification-genai/README.md

 PDF content is extracted using the **PyMuPDF** package, which reads page-level text into a string for LLM processing.

 ### 🧪 Zero-Shot Classification and Metadata Extraction
-We use **GPT-3.5-turbo** in a zero-shot setting with a carefully designed prompt.
+I used **GPT-3.5-turbo** in a zero-shot setting with a carefully designed prompt.
 The model is instructed to:

 - Classify the document using its general knowledge of layout, terminology, and tone.
 - Validate or revise its decision using core metadata fields: